microsoft/vscode-go/README.md

 	"go.docsTool": "godoc",					// Pick 'godoc' or 'gogetdoc' to get documentation.
 In Go 1.5, godoc is used regardless of the choice here.
 	"go.useLanguageServer": false			// Experimental: Not available in Windows.
 Use Go language server from Sourcegraph for Hover, Definition, Find All References, Signature Help, File Outline and Workspace Symbol features
+	"go.addTags": {
+		"tags": "json",					// Comma separated tags that will get added by the Add Tags command "options": "json=omitempty",	// Comma separated tag options that will get added by the Add Tags command.
+		"promptForTags": false			// If true, then user will be prompted to provide tags and options to be added by the Add Tags command.
+	},
+	"go.removeTags": {
+		"tags": "",						// Comma separated tags that will get removed by the Remove Tags command.
+If empty, all tags are removed.
+		"options": "",					// Comma separated tag options that will get removed by the Remove Tags command.
+		"promptForTags": false			// If true, then user will be prompted to provide tags and options to be removed by the Remove Tags command.
+	}
 }
 ```